Tanvi228-yadav/PRODIGY_CS_04/README.md

 2025-06-19 12:10:03,789: Special key pressed: Key.space
 ```

+---

 ## Requirements

 - Python 3.x
 - `pynput` package

+---

 ## Disclaimer

-This project is for educational use **only**.
+- This project is for **educational purposes only**.
-The use of keyloggers is strictly regulated by law.
+- The use of keyloggers is regulated by law in many jurisdictions.
-**Do not run or share this program without explicit legal permission.**
+- **Do not use, share, or run this program without explicit legal permission.**